ritiwkz/Hunting-Fake_InstaProfile/README.md

 # Hunting-Fake_InstaProfile

+# Join the Holy War.

-Aim - To hunt down and delete fake Instagram Profile / Cat fish accounts.
+Our aim is to create and deploy a Malware, Which tracks down and delete fake / Cat fish Instagram accounts.